jrhubott/homebridge-homeseer/README.md

 ## B. Overview of Recent Changes and Additions

+## B.1 **New in 2.3.1 ** - Window Coverings

+Control for simple window coverings has been added.
+See Wiki "Window Coverings" entry for more infomration on how to set this up.
+Fixed a few bugs in battery handling code.

-## B.1 **New in Version 2.3 ** - Battery Detection, Bug Fixes
+## B.2 **New in Version 2.3 ** - Battery Detection, Bug Fixes

 Automatically detects if a Z-Wave device has an associated battery and detects/corrects when a wrong battery reference is specified for a device in config.json.

 Also bug fixes for Garage Door Opener.

-## B.1 *New in Version 2.2.5 * - Easier Lighting Configuration
+## B.3 *New in Version 2.2.5 * - Easier Lighting Configuration
 Since lightbulbs are one of the most common accessories, the plugin has been updated to make it easier to specify lightbulb accessories.
 You no longer need to individually specify each as an accessory.
 Instead, you can specify the HomeSeer references for lightbulbs (both dimmable and binary-switched) as a group using the lightbulb group entry identifyer "lightbulbs" in your config.json file like so:

     			"lightbulbs": [308, 311, 314, 317, 400, 415],

-Note that you * must * use square brackets.

-Use of the "lightbulbs" entry is optional and you can, instead, continue to specify bulbs individually in config.json.
-See the sample configuration files in the "config" folder for an example of how the "lightbulbs" entry is specified.
-This may not work reliably for non-Z-Wave devices as it relies on the  presence of the string "Z-Wave Switch Binary" or "Z-Wave Switch Multilevel" in the HomeSeer device data to determine whether the bulb is dimmable or not.
-If you include a non-Z-Wave binary switch in this array, it will default to dimmable even if it is a binary switch!
-The solution to this is to simply specify non-Z-Wave bulbs as part of the "accessories" array as in prior versions.
+See additional infomratino in the Wiki entry  [Setting Up Your Config.json file.(https://github.com/jvmahon/homebridge-homeseer/wiki/Setting-Up-Your-Config.json-file.)]

-## B.2. *New in Version 2.2 -* Garage Door Openers
+## B.4. *New in Version 2.2 -* Garage Door Openers
 Support for Garage Door Openers has returned.
 To add a garage door opener, put a GarageDoorOpener entry in the accessories section of your config.json file along the lines of:

 {"type":"GarageDoorOpener", "name":"myGarageDoor", "ref":648, "obstructionRef":649 },